TurbulentRice/RepayMint/README.md

 # RepayMint

-RepayMint is a lightweight web application for modelling loan repayment timelines and comparing repayment strategies.
+RepayMint is a lightweight web application for modeling loan repayment timelines and comparing repayment strategies.
 It is based on Python data structures I wrote while paying off my student loans, to help visualize the many "What if's?":

 - What if I increase/decrease my monthly payment?
 - What if I target payments to a single loan at a time?